 Update tags with your current phone number and other contact information.

 “Insure” they’re covered in case of an accident while you’re on the road.
 Call your pet insurance provider to clarify what is covered in your pet’s policy.
-If you’re in need of pet insurance, AAA members receive an exclusive discount with Healthy Paws.
+If you’re in need of pet insurance, find out more: Pet Insurance

 Research hotels before you leave.
 Some hotels do allow pets, but it’s important to call ahead and clarify their policies.
 Here are a few questions you should ask: